With only one teaspoon of added sweetener, these fudgy, (almost) sugar-free brownies are a delicious treat for those on special diets!

 These brownies are nothing short of amazing.

-The first time I made them, I took a bite, and subsequently did a little jig around the kitchen.
-I’m so pleased with how they taste, particularly because they have NO oil or butter and only ONE teaspoon of added sweetener.
+I'm so pleased with how they taste, particularly because they have NO oil or butter and only one tablespoon of added sweetener.

-The secret lies in the texture.
+The secret lies in the texture!

 With low-to-no sugar baking, texture is very important.